iAbhishek91/google-cloud/Services/COMPUTE-03-kubernetes_engine.md

 gcloud container clusters get-credentials gke-k8s-cluster --zone europe-west2-c --project nice-beanbag-288720
 ```

+## Cluster multi tenancy

+>NOTE: its nothing from implementation side, just that it is shared between different teams and resource with different requirements.

+A single cluster can be shared by different users within same organization.
+Its a alternative to managing multiple single tenancy cluster.
+"Tenants" are user or workload.

+GKE makes sure that there are not malicious tenant which impacts other tenants.

+**Consideration**
+When you are planning for multi-tenancy cluster you should make sure a layer of resource segregation in the cluster, node, ns, po, node or containers.
+Also consider the security implication of sharing resources.

+**Advantages**
+easy maintenance, less resource fragmentation, and no time to give access to new tenant.

 ## GKE on-prem and other cloud

 This is a new feature of GKE - Anthos.
 Which allow you to connect the cluster available on premise or on other cloud.